Katia-D15/battleships-game/README.md

 # Battleships Game

-  Battleships Game is a Python terminal game.
+  Battleships Game is a Python terminal game,

 ![Game Screenshot](./images/)
 ## How to play